Funji of Ndongo: Legacy and death

 During her time as a captive to the Portuguese, Funji was educated in their ways and religion.
 Sources say that both Funji and Kambi were sending Nzinga information about the Portuguese moves.
 Funji was known to have a captain as a lover and had children with him which not only kept her safe but gave her the ability to communicate with Nzinga.
 Funji was very funny, calm, and beautiful so she had an easy time fitting more into the system the Portuguese wanted.

 It is unclear whether Funji made it out of capture and lived with Nzinga in Matamba or not.
 Without hers and Kambi's help and spy work, Nzinga would not have been able to get a few steps ahead of the Portuguese.
-Historians debate whether it was Kambi or Funji that were discovered as a spy and drowned by the Portuguese.
+Historians debate whether it was Kambi or Funji that was discovered as a spy and drowned by the Portuguese.
 Some sources say this is the fate that Funji suffered, others say that her lover and children secured her safety and that she was able to die of old age.
 She leaves behind the legacy of loyalty to family.

 Due to her closeness to her sisters, Funji never failed to help support Nzinga in any way she could.
-It is important to note that captives by European traders had a hard time holding onto their ideas from their homeland.
+Captives by European traders had a hard time holding onto their ideas from their homeland.